 Following this donation a number of members from the Southport Scientific Society with an interest in astronomy began to use this new facility for private observations of the night sky.
 Interest grew and in 1927 an astronomical group was formed that became the forerunner of today’s Astronomical Society, which currently has about 40 members.
 Our Society includes members of all ages, ranging from beginners to those with observing experience, and several who have undertaken distance learning modules in astronomy at the University of Central Lancashire’s Jeremiah Horrocks Institute.

-The society is fortunate to have enjoyed a long association with this Victorian observatory, and looks forward to recommencing member observing sessions in the near future.
-In addition the society owns a 4.5 inch Mead ‘GOTO’ Newtonian reflector and 10 inch Orion Newtonian reflector for use by members, and several also own their own telescopes.
+The society is fortunate to have enjoyed a long association with this Victorian observatory, and plans to recommence member observing sessions now that the Cooke telescope has been repaired, see our News & events page for details.
+In addition the society owns a 4.5 inch Mead ‘GOTO’ Newtonian reflector and 10 inch Orion Newtonian reflector for use by members, and several members also own their own telescopes.

 The Society’s annual programme begins in September when the annual membership fee of £15/ year becomes due, with a reduced rate of £7.50 for junior members under 16, students in full time higher education, the unwaged, or anyone joining after the 1st January.

 We meet on the third Thursday in the month at the Scarisbrick Bowling Club, with the exception of November, when we meet on the fourth Thursday.
 Following a presentation & Q & A session that ends around 9.00-9.30 pm, members (and guests) are encouraged to bring their own telescopes along to discuss their use, and depending on the weather some outside observing may be possible.

 Access to the Scarisbrick Bowling Club is via the footpath between the corner house on Scarisbrick New Road and 1 Falkland Road.
 Parking is available in Falkland Road, and for SatNav directions use PR8 6LG.